-To facilitate the identification, assessment, monitoring, and reporting of the above liquidity risks The Company has in place robust strategies, policies, processes and which are set out below:
+To facilitate the identification, assessment, monitoring, and reporting of the above liquidity risks The Firm has in place robust strategies, policies, processes and which are set out below:

-Liquidity risk management framework (LRMF): FNZ's LRMF document outlines the Firm's approach to identify, measure, monitor, manage and report its liquidity risks and to demonstrate the effectiveness of its liquidity risk management framework.
+- Liquidity risk management framework (LRMF): FNZ's LRMF document outlines the Firm's approach to identify, measure, monitor, manage and report its liquidity risks and to demonstrate the effectiveness of its liquidity risk management framework. - Risk appetite and tolerance: A Risk Appetite Framework consists of qualitative statements and quantitative measures that are used to monitor market risk within the business.
+Risk tolerances act as an early warning to the business, in advance of breaching risk appetite, enabling the business to manage the risk and take timely action when required.
+These are monitored annually or where there is a material change to the business.

-- Liquidity Stress Testing Policy (LSTP): sets out the policy for how FNZ identifies sources of potential liquidity strain and to ensure that current liquidity exposures continue to conform to FNZ's risk tolerance as agreed and approved by its governing body, and regulatory rules and specific liquidity requirements as mandated by the FCA. - Liquidity Stress Testing Assessment Methodology: sets out the principles, standards, and approach for conducting liquidity stress testing and establishes the basis for forming the liquidity risk appetite for FNZ to ensure that an amount of adequate liquidity resources is identified and held at all times. - General Stress Testing: sets out general stress and scenario testing approach, reverse stress testing approach, governance arrangements, and the estimated amount of financial resources FNZ needs to hold to continue to meet the Overall Financial Adequacy Rule and the Overall Liquidity Adequacy Rule. - Contingency Funding Plan (CFP): sets out the strategies and tactics FNZ will use to access liquid resources over the course of a severe yet plausible liquidity stress event; it is the 'plan' for how FNZ aims to survive for at least is risk appetite survival horizon of 180 days and sets out how it will address liquidity shortfalls with the aim of ensuring that it will have sufficient liquidity resources to meet liabilities as they fall due.

-• CFP Binding Trigger Limits: establishes the levels of available liquidity at which FNZ must trigger the CFP.
+- Liquidity Stress Testing Policy (LSTP): sets out the policy for how FNZ identifies sources of potential liquidity strain and to ensure that current liquidity exposures continue to conform to FNZ's risk appetite and tolerance as agreed and approved by its governing body, and regulatory rules and specific liquidity requirements as mandated by the FCA. - Liquidity Stress Testing Assessment Methodology: sets out the principles, standards, and approach for conducting liquidity stress testing and establishes the basis for forming the liquidity risk appetite for FNZ to ensure that an amount of adequate liquidity resources is identified and held at all times. - General Stress Testing: sets out general stress and scenario testing approach, reverse stress testing approach, governance arrangements, and the estimated amount of financial resources FNZ needs to hold to continue to meet the Overall Financial Adequacy Rule and the Overall Liquidity Adequacy Rule. - Contingency Funding Plan (CFP): sets out the strategies and tactics FNZ will use to access liquid resources over the course of a severe yet plausible liquidity stress event; it is the 'plan' for how FNZ aims to survive for at least is risk appetite survival horizon of 180 days and sets out how it will address liquidity shortfalls with the aim of ensuring that it will have sufficient liquidity resources to meet liabilities as they fall due. - CFP Binding Trigger Limits: establishes the levels of available liquidity at which FNZ must trigger the CFP.
 The trigger limits support FNZ management by ensuring the CFP is actioned when liquidity moves outside of the risk appetite.